babyghost-ys/iOS-11-CoreML-Demo-Custom-Camera-View/README.md

-# CoreML-Demo-Custom-Camera-View-

-iOS 11 Core ML Demo with Custom Camera View (Machine Learning)
+# iOS 11 Core ML Demo with Custom Camera View (Machine Learning)

 To play:
 Clone the repo.
 Run the app with Xcode 9 and iOS 11 device.